Narain-Vazquez/AeroGuard-Project/README.md

 ### Description:

 This repository specifically holds the contents of the electrical portion of the Aeroguard Project, including the schematics for our PCB design, power distribution, and system integration.

+All included files are designed to work specifically with **KiCad**, and the project files created for this project can be found in the following directories:

+- `libraries_v4` – contains custom KiCad libraries created for the project.
+- `rpi-aeroguard-template_v4` – contains the KiCad project files and PCB templates for the Aeroguard design.

 ### Raspberry Pi Compute Module 4 (CM4) Carrier Template
 ![Rendered example of RPi CM4 Carrier Template PCB](https://raw.githubusercontent.com/ShawnHymel/rpi-cm4-carrier-template/main/images/rpi-cm4-carrier-template-rendered.png)